benjaminramey/GoodlyFere.NServiceBus.EntityFramework/README.md

         public virtual DbSet<SubscriptionEntity> Subscriptions { get; set; }
         public virtual DbSet<TimeoutDataEntity> Timeouts { get; set; }
     }

-### Registration
-You must then register your implementation of `INServiceBusDbContextFactory` with the dependency injection framework that you have configured for NServiceBus.

 ## Version History
  - 1.0: Initial release to NuGet.
 Stable use in production for timeout, subscription and saga data storage.